EvEbEJ/IOCS_Newsletter_Repo/index.md

 ## Welcome to IOCS Newsletters

 ### Newsletter Archives
-The list of newsletters can be acessed here:
+The list of newsletters can be accessed here:
 [Newsletters](https://evebej.github.io/IOCS_Newsletter_Repo/newsletters)